16th August 2018

 Where Japanese knotweed exists on your property because it has been allowed to spread from neighbouring land it may be possible to claim compensation for the nuisance it causes.
-Hannah Kennedy, dispute resolution lawyer with Myers & Co Solicitors in Stoke-on-Trent, Staffordshire explains more and discusses a recent court decision which could make claiming much easier.
+Richard Harris, dispute resolution lawyer with Myers & Co Solicitors in Stoke-on-Trent, Staffordshire explains more and discusses a recent court decision which could make claiming much easier.

 You may be able to claim compensation if Japanese knotweed on your neighbour’s land has encroached onto your land and either caused physical damage to your home or garden or affected your ability to use or enjoy your property as you wish.